What Is Data Wrangling and Why Does It Matter?

 It's an umbrella term that describes several processes designed to transform raw data from messy, complex data sets into more easily used formats.
 When you engage in data wrangling, you find and transform data so you can use it to answer a question or produce valuable insight needed to make decisions.

-Watch this video from the first course in IBM's Data Analyst Professional Certificate to learn more about data wrangling:

-Imagine building the Taj Mahal on a shoddy foundation or if the builder who constructed your home slapped it together without paying meticulous detail to the quality of the foundation and the building supplies.
+Imagine if the CN Tower in Toronto was built on a shoddy foundation or if the builder who constructed your home slapped it together without paying meticulous detail to the quality of the foundation and the building supplies.
 Data wrangling works similarly as a solid foundation for research and analytics.

 Data wrangling enables you to gather data from multiple sources into a central spot.